Cracked Pot Meditations – Introverts Versus Extroverts

 I know I wasn’t invited to the birthday party at the Spaghetti Factory,

-and I know it might be because I’m the one who gets the guys all riled up and we start throwing things at each other and at other diners,
+and I know it might be because I’m the one who gets the guys all riled up, and we start throwing things at each other and at other diners,

 and help other people have a good time,

-but I need the guidance to help me stay home tonight.
+But I need the guidance to help me stay home tonight.

 I know that I will make the birthday person upset,